Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 April 2025 04.24.37 UTC
+- WIB: Sabtu, 19 April 2025 05.27.25 UTC
-- WITA: Sabtu, 19 April 2025 05.24.37 UTC
+- WITA: Sabtu, 19 April 2025 06.27.25 UTC
-- WIT: Sabtu, 19 April 2025 06.24.37 UTC
+- WIT: Sabtu, 19 April 2025 07.27.25 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

 Kategori: friendship